Gruiformes / Gruidae / Grus

 Distribution & Habitat

-Breeds across central Eurosiberia from Black Sea east to Mongolia and northeast China.
-Inhabits open habitats with sparse vegetation, usually near water.
-Migratory: western populations winter in Africa's Sahel region (Lake Chad to southern Ethiopia); Asian populations winter in western Indian subcontinent.
-Former populations in Turkey and Atlas Mountains of northwest Africa are now extinct.
-On Indian wintering grounds, forms large flocks on agricultural land, roosting nightly in shallow open water.
+Breeds in central Eurasia from the Black Sea east to Mongolia and northeast China in open habitats with sparse vegetation near water.
+Migrates to the Sahel region of Africa (Lake Chad to southern Ethiopia) or the western Indian subcontinent for winter.
+Former populations in Turkey and the Atlas Mountains are now extinct.
+In India, it forms large flocks on agricultural land and roosts in shallow open water.

 Behavior & Ecology